AriaSalvatrice/AriaModules/README.md

     - **Roman numeral notation**: FIXME:
     - **Portable Sequence**: Simultaneous notes from a [portable sequence](https://github.com/squinkylabs/SquinkyVCV/blob/master/docs/clipboard-format.md) are interpreted as a new scale.

+Note that **QQQQ** only thinks in scales, not in chords.
+After you import a chord progression, **QQQQ** doesn't care about the voicing of the chord.
+It's all folded back to a single octave.

-To the bottom-right of the module:
+Next, to the bottom-right of the module:

 - **Likeness of Quatherina**: Increases the appeal of the module through co-branding.